manas-z/Machine-Learning-Powered-Resume-Screener/README.md

 - Configurable "must-have" keyword filters to flag or hide unsuitable resumes.
 - Keyword intelligence dashboards that surface the most important job skills and their coverage across candidates.
 - Detailed per-candidate insights showing matched skills, missing keywords, and download options for ranked results.
+- Optional cross-encoder re-ranking to refine the score ordering.

 Run the application locally with: